alexhorner/WD-DX4000/Superio.md

 select (1-n):
 ```

-Use the temperature reading list to choose the second hottest sensor, in my case thats `hwmon1/temp2_input` and press enter.
+Use the temperature reading list to choose the hottest CPU core (on hwmon0), in my case thats `hwmon0/temp3_input` and press enter.
 I chose this sensor as it appears to change the most in my testing and appears to be the CPU temp.
 The hottest one appears to be a chassis sensor which doesn't really change no matter the fan speed.

 For this question:
 ```